Rapptz/discord.py/docs/guide/topics/error_handling.rst

 Handling Errors
 ---------------

-When an error ocurrs in am ext.commands command, a client event, or a bot listener, it will by default show an error in the console to denote that the error ocurred.
+When an error occurs in am ext.commands command, a client event, or a bot listener, it will by default show an error in the console to denote that the error ocurred.
 If you wish to handle errors a different way, an error handler is needed.

 In :ref:`Commands <discord_ext_commands>`